ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 ## Pagination options
 {: #pagination-options}

-You must devise an algorithm to page through the range of documents in an orderly and performant manner.
-For example, you must page through `_all_docs` in blocks of 5.
+For performance reasons, if you are displaying large amounts of data, you should consider using pagination.
+In these examples, documents are fetched in blocks of 5, but in a real application the page size may be different and will depend on document size, latency demands, memory consumption and other trade-offs.

 You can use the options that are described in the following sections.

 ### Option 1 - Fetch one document too many
 {: #option-1-fetch-one-doc-too-many}

-Instead of fetching 5 documents (`limit=5`), fetch 6 (`limit=6`), but hide the 6th document from your users.
+Instead of fetching 5 documents (`limit=5`), fetch 5+1 (`limit=6`), but hide the 6th document from your users.
 The `_id` of the 6th document becomes the `startkey` of your request for the next page of results.

 First request:
 {: curl}